 |Guided Independent Study||Reflective learning activity||7||0:30||3:30||Regular use of e-portfolio|

 Teaching Rationale And Relationship

 Reflective thinking is introduced and students are expected to continually record activities and reflect on their experience.
-Drop-in opportunities are provided throughout the module to support students in completing all the tasks required.
+Tutorials are provided throughout the module to support students in completing all the tasks required.

 Achieving a placement position and undertaking the placement work provides students with a context within which to apply reflection and critical analysis of their situation and activities

-Further teaching sessions give students the insights required to prepare the final report as after critically reflecting on the placement experience as a career development opportunity.
+Further teaching sessions give students the insights required to prepare the Reflective Report after critically reflecting on the placement experience as a career development opportunity.
 Assessed work links to the Graduate Skills Framework throughout.

 The format of resits will be determined by the Board of Examiners